ddnexus/pagy/docs/api/javascript.md

 #### Preventing crawlers to follow look-alike links

 The `*_js` helpers come with a `data-pagy-json` attribute that includes an HTML encoded string that looks like an `a` link tag.
-It's just a placeholder string used by `pagy.js` in order to create actual DOM elements links, but some crawlers are reportedly following it even if it is not a DOM element.
+It's just a placeholder string used by `pagy.js` in order to create actual DOM elements links, but some crawlers are reportedly following it, even if it is not a DOM element.
 That causes server side errors reported in your log.

 You may want to prevent that by simply adding the following lines to your `robots.txt` file: